-- reduced protection and enforcement for our intellectual property rights; - unexpected changes in, or impositions of, legislative or regulatory requirements that may limit our ability to sell our products and repatriate funds to the United States; - · political and economic instability; - · fluctuations in foreign currency exchange rates; - difficulties in developing and maintaining distributor relationships in foreign countries;

-- difficulties in negotiating acceptable contractual terms and enforcing contractual obligations; - exposure to liabilities under the U.S. Foreign Corrupt Practices Act; - potential trade restrictions and exchange controls; - · creditworthiness of foreign distributors, customer uncertainty and difficulty in foreign accounts receivable collection; and - the burden of complying with foreign laws.
+- reduced protection and enforcement for our intellectual property rights; - unexpected changes in, or impositions of, legislative or regulatory requirements that may limit our ability to sell our products and repatriate funds to the United States; - · political and economic instability; - fluctuations in foreign currency exchange rates; - · difficulties in developing and maintaining distributor relationships in foreign countries; - · difficulties in negotiating acceptable contractual terms and enforcing contractual obligations; - exposure to liabilities under the U.S. Foreign Corrupt Practices Act; - potential trade restrictions and exchange controls; - · creditworthiness of foreign distributors, customer uncertainty and difficulty in foreign accounts receivable collection; and - · the burden of complying with foreign laws and - Potential for fines for claimed violations of foreign laws and regulations.